nddipiazza/grpc-java/SECURITY.md

  - or that there is a classpath conflict
  - or that a wrong version is used due to dependency management.

-If you have a grpc server that started with no errors, but you are failing to connect to it, you can get some useful debugging information by running `openssl s_client -showcerts -connect <domain>:<port>`.
-In particular, look for SSL-Session Protocol and Cipher, looking for messages like: `No ALPN negotiated` which would mean ALPN is not working.
+If you have a grpc server that started with no errors, but you are failing to connect to it, you can get some useful debugging information by running `openssl s_client -showcerts -connect <serverHost>:<serverPort>`.
+In particular, look for SSL-Session Protocol and Cipher, looking for messages like: `No ALPN negotiated` which would indicate ALPN is not working.

 ### Netty
 If you aren't using gRPC on Android devices, you are most likely using `grpc-netty` transport.